BradleyLawson/portfolio/security.md

 ## Azure Policy

 ### Overview
 Managed Azure policies to enforce compliance and governance across cloud resources.
+Through these Azure Policies, I have contributed to creating a more secure posture within Azure, ensuring compliance and safeguarding the organization's assets.
+Each policy plays a crucial role in maintaining security standards and protecting sensitive resources.

 ### Key Contributions
-- Developed and implemented Azure Policies to ensure compliance across multiple subscriptions and resources.
+- Developed and implemented Azure Policies to ensure compliance across multiple management groups, subscriptions and resources.
 - Created custom policies tailored to specific organizational needs.
 - Monitored compliance and automated the remediation of non-compliant resources.

 ### Impact
 - Improved governance and security posture across the organization.
 - Ensured that cloud resources adhered to regulatory and security standards.
+- Worked with a team to increase security compliance over 80%.

 ---